Hardware-Accelerated Algorithm for Complex Function Roots Density Graph Plotting: Evaluation

 \subsection{Implementation}

-We Implemented the hardware design using \texttt{SystemVerilog} and carried out simulation, synthesis, and implementation using \texttt{Xilinx Vivado 2019.2} \cite{vivado} .
-The target FPGA device is \texttt{XC7A200T-2FBG484I} \cite{yuanshen} .
-The project is \textbf{open-sourced} on GitHub to facilitate inspection and reuse by readers; the repository link is at \cite{myself}.
+We Implemented the hardware design using \texttt{SystemVerilog} and carried out simulation, synthesis, and implementation using \texttt{Xilinx Vivado 2019.2} \cite{vivado}.
+The target FPGA device is \texttt{XC7A200T-2FBG484I} \cite{yuanshen}.
 Detailed resource utilization for each module is shown in Table \ref{tab:resource_utilization}.
-Area estimations without routing fabric are based on the parameters listed in Table \ref{tab:parameter_area_estim}, the parameters are calculated by counting the pixels as an example shown in Figure \ref{fig:primary_logic_unit}, and then scaling to the real FPGA size $23\times23 mm^2$ provided by Xilinx Documentation \cite{yuanshen}.
-An overview of the overall design is presented in Table \ref{tab:overall_info_impl}.
+Area estimations without routing fabric are based on the parameters: LUT(291$\mu m^2$), Reg/FF(96$\mu m^2$), BRAM(0.06$mm^2$), DSP(0.02$mm^2$).
+An overview of the design is presented in Table \ref{tab:impl_exp_settings}.

-It's clear that the Matrix Multiplication and the Video Memory module are the most resource-consuming and area-intensive components in the design.
-Specifically, the Matrix Multiplication module consumes 61\% of the LUTs, 65\% of the registers/flip-flops, and 75\% of the DSPs, compared to the whole resource used by our design, occupying an estimated area of 18.53$mm^2$.
-The Video Memory module utilizes 256 BRAM tiles, corresponding to an area of 15.50$mm^2$.
-Note that the routing fabric is not included in the area estimation.
+In our implementation, we only employ one PE, but parallelization is an option.
+The FIFO Cache is the final throughput limit.
+If only one PE is running, The FIFO Cache operates for only $2\%$ of the clock cycles.
+There is no problem for the FIFO Cache to handle the outputs from no more than 16 PEs by conservative estimation.